FabricMC/fabric-docs/develop/items/item-appearance.md

 @[code lang=java transclude={35-38}](@/reference/latest/src/client/java/com/example/docs/appearance/RainTintSource.java)

 Finally, we can provide an implementation for `calculate` that would decide what the tint color would be.
-The current `color` is the color that's read from the resource pack.
+The value of `color` is the one coming from the resource pack.

 @[code lang=java transclude={26-33}](@/reference/latest/src/client/java/com/example/docs/appearance/RainTintSource.java)